merely-useful/py-rse/index.md

 as part of their workshop website template:
 <https://carpentries.github.io/workshop-template/#setup>

-Follow those instructions to install the bash shell, Git, a text editor and Anaconda.
+Follow those instructions to install the Bash shell, Git, a text editor and Anaconda.

 Check if Make is installed on your computer by typing `make -v` into the Bash shell.
-If it isn't installed, than:
+If it isn't installed, then:

 - *Linux (Debian/Ubuntu)*: Install it from the Bash shell using `sudo apt-get install make`.
 - *Mac*: Install [Xcode][xcode] (via the App Store).
 - *Windows*: Follow the [installation instructions][ubc-mds-make-windows] maintained by the Master of Data Science at the University of British Columbia.

-> **conda in the shell on windows**
+> **conda in the shell on Windows**
 >
 > If you are using Windows and the `conda` command isn't available at the Bash shell,
 > you'll need to open the Anaconda Prompt program (via the Windows start menu)